 This cut of meat is the king of the BBQ.
 The process of smoking down a large piece of beef town to a tender, succulent plate of meat with a coat of beautiful bark is what outdoor cooking is all about.

-Beef brisket has everything that you want from a smoked cut of meat: It’s tender, it’s tough, and it’s packed full of flavor.
+Smoked beef brisket has everything that you want from a good cut of meat: It’s tender, it’s tough, and it’s packed full of flavor.
 It has tough meaty fibers that are infused with flavor and tenderized by its top layer of fat.

 Unlike a lot of other types of meat, brisket doesn’t require brining or a lot of added flavors to get the most out of it.
 The secret instead is to choose the perfect piece of meat.